 The opposite of Jsync is Free.
 Clips in the Stab Matrix are in free mode by default: when triggered they start playing from the beginning and are not locked to the Phase clock..

-Whether clips loop is controlled by the Loop/OneShot option.
+Whether the clip loop is controlled by the Loop/OneShot option.

 How clips respond to touches is controlled by the Trigger/Gate option.
 When set to Trigger, a clip that is touched will trigger and play its whole length.
 If set to Gate, then a clip will only play whilst its slot is held down.